akrennmair/stand-up-if-you-love-the-darts/README.md

 I don't do any checking on inputs so don't put any naughty values in.

 When I run it with a target score of 501 and 9 darts I get the expected 3944 possible cominations in a time of just over 30 seconds.

+## Fortran program

+I used GFORTRAN 13.1.0 to compile with the command:
+`gfortran -O3 DartCheckouts.f90 -o DartCheckouts.exe`

+and ran the program with
+`./DartCheckouts.exe [target score] [number_of_darts]`

+With a target score of 501 and 9 darts I get the expected 3944 possible combinations in just over 26 seconds.

+Also had a go at multithreading, added openMP directives to code and compiled with :
+`gfortran -fopenmp -O3 DartCheckouts.f90 -o DartCheckouts.exe`

+which runs for the same conditions in 7s.

 ## Python Program